This Month in the Garden

 Flowers

-Protect the new shoots of hostas, delphiniums, lupins and other vulnerable plants from slugs and snails with slug and snail bait.
+Protect flower seedlings from slugs and snails with slug and snail bait.

 Trees and shrubs